paullgdc/hyper-trust-dns-connector/README.md

 ## Motivations

 By default hyper HttpConnector uses the std provided resolver wich is blocking in a threadpool with a configurable number of threads.
-This crate provides an alternative using trust_dns_resolver, a dns resolver written in Rust, with async features.
+This crate provides an alternative using hickory-resolver, a dns resolver written in Rust, with async features.

 ## Example